All Episodes

 Do not do something stupid.

-I read them up and we can you can record something else and stream.
+I'll just read them up and we can record something else and stream.

 Yeah.

-Some people have um spent a lot of money, really.
+Some people have spent a lot of money.

-I know that's why I'm gonna go through some.
+That's why I'm going to go through some.

-I don't want to just uh make uh people think that there's nothing to uh any of these things.
+I don't want to just make people think that there's nothing to any of these things.

-Uh this honestly is a really rough like twenty-four hours actually.
+This honestly is really rough, like 24 hours, actually.

-I got bugger all sleep last night, like most people.
+I got a bugger all sleep last night, like most people.

 And it's just very stressful.

-Conservatives need to find the peace or the hatred targeted against them for just speaking out and resolve to keep bringing the truth to main clean maintain clear-eyed honesty in the face of evil.
+Conservatives need to find their peace with the hatred targeted against them for just speaking out and resolved to keep bringing the truth to maintain clear-eyed honesty in the face of evil.

 Yeah, I think that's a really great comment.